jpata/ai-course/markdown/module4_yolo_sam.md

 Now we'll tie everything together.
 For each image, we will:
 1. Run our fine-tuned YOLO model to get bounding boxes.
-2. Take the highest-confidence bounding box as the prompt.
+2. Take the top three highest-confidence bounding boxes as prompts.
-3. Use the SAM Predictor to generate a mask from that box prompt.
+3. For each box, use the SAM Predictor to generate a mask.
-4. Visualize the original image, the YOLO box, and the final SAM mask.
+4. Visualize the original image, the YOLO boxes, and the final SAM masks.

 First, let's define a couple of helper functions for visualization.
 <!-- #endregion -->